How it works

 People’s opinions shape the landscape of the market you’re in.
 Even if you know for a fact that your products are of higher quality, your brand perception is what will influence people’s choice – you, or your competitor.

-It’s crucial to understand what people really think about your brand and whether that’s aligned with your desired brand perception.
+It’s crucial to understand what people really think about your brand and whether that’s aligned with your desired brand perception and brand style.

 In this article, we’ll dive into how you can identify the gap between the two, why you should, and how you use that information moving forward.